ChatGPT Meeting Notes: Transcript to Action Items (2026)

 Who this is for

-PMs, team leads, founders, and anyone who runs or attends meetings where decisions and follow-ups need to be written down accurately.
-If your meeting outputs are “vibes plus a vague summary,” you don’t need a workflow — keep doing what you’re doing.
-If somebody actually owns the action items afterward, the precision matters.
+PMs, team leads, founders, and anyone who runs or attends meetings where decisions and follow-ups need to be written down accurately and owned afterward.
+If your meeting output is “vibes plus a vague summary” that nobody acts on, you don’t need a workflow.
+If somebody has to deliver against the action items, the precision is the whole point.

 Step by step

 1. Get the transcript.
-Either from a tool that captures it (Zoom, Meet, Otter, Teams) or by pasting your own recording into a transcription service.
+From a tool that captures it (Zoom, Google Meet, Microsoft Teams, or a dedicated note-taker — see the table below) or by uploading your own recording to a transcription service.
 Confirm speaker labels are present.

-2. Clean the transcript before extraction: replace “Speaker N” with real names, add timestamps every few minutes if your tool didn’t, and delete obvious junk (filler hellos, audio-issue interruptions).
+2. Clean the transcript before extraction.
+Replace “Speaker 1/2/3” with real names (find-and-replace), add timestamps every few minutes if your tool didn’t, and delete obvious junk (filler hellos, audio-glitch interruptions).
+The model assigns commitments far more reliably when speakers have real names.

 Extract from this transcript into four sections: